-- (a) resigns by giving notice to the vice-chancellor and principal and copies the executive dean: - (b) is declared insolvent, or is convicted of an offence involving dishonesty or of an offence for which he or she is imprisoned without the option of a fine; or - is declared unfit to attend to his or her personal affairs by a court of law.
+- (a) resigns by giving notice to the vice-chancellor and principal and copies the dean - (b) is declared insolvent, or is convicted of an offence involving dishonesty or of an offence for which he or she is imprisoned without the option of a fine; - (c) is declared unfit to attend to his or her personal affairs by a court of law; or - (d) is found guilty of misconduct and demoted or dismissed.

-77. Academic departmental board
+76. Academic departmental board

-- (1) There is for every department an academic departmental board. - (2) An academic departmental board consists of all lecturing members of the department. - (3) Persons invited to meetings of an academic departmental board who are not members of he department may take part in discussions but are not allowed to vote. - (4) An academic departmental board meets regularly to discuss departmental matters. - (5) A quorum at a meeting of an academic departmental board comprise one half plus one of the total number of voting members.
+(1) There is for every department an academic departmental board.

+(2) An academic departmental board consists of all lecturing members of the department.

+(3) Persons invited to meetings of an academic departmental board who are not members of the academic board may take part in discussions but are not entitled to vote.

+(4) An academic departmental board meets regularly to discuss departmental matters.

+(5) A quorum at a meeting of an academic departmental board comprise one half plus one of the total number of voting members.

-78. Functions of academic departmental board
+77. Functions of academic departmental board

-- (1) An academic departmental board recommends to the school board of studies for recommendation to senate, all matters relating to curricula, syllabi, courses, research, and examinations. - (2) All rules concerning curricula, syllabi, courses, modules, research or examinations of a particular department must be adopted by the school board of studies after they have been formally approved by the academic departmental board. - (3) An academic departmental board elects biennially at an ordinary meeting, from amongst its professors, associate professors and senior lecturers, a head of department.
+(1) An academic departmental board recommends to the school board of studies for recommendation to senate, all matters relating to curricula, syllabi, courses, research, and examinations.

+(2) All rules concerning curricula, syllabi, courses, modules, research or examinations of a particular department must be adopted by the school board of studies after they have been formally approved by the academic departmental board.

+(3) An academic departmental board elects every five (5) years at an ordinary meeting, from amongst its professors, associate professors and senior lecturers, a head of department.

-79. Functions of head of department
+78. Functions of head of department